 The length of a musical sound is called duration.
 Specific aspects of duration such as rhythm, meter and tempo will be discussed later in this chapter.

 Inner Harbour Reflection | Peter Kun Frary | Victoria BC

 The unique character or quality of sound produced by an instrument or voice is called timbre or tone color.
 Human ears can readily distinguish a trumpet from a saxophone by their distinctive timbres.
 Because human ears are sensitive to minute changes in tone color, timbre is an integral part of musical expression.

-When a painter creates an image, he or she chooses and mixes color from a palette.
+When a painter creates an image, he or she chooses and mixes color from a palette of many colors.
 Timbre plays a similar role for musicians: choice of a particular instrument or voice is an important part of the creative process.
 For example, a trumpet produces a strikingly different effect than the same melody played on a plucked (pizzicato) violin.
-Press the arrow icon on the audio player below to hear the examples:

 Unlike tempo and dynamics, there is no specialized terminology to describe timbre.
 Instead, subjective terms from everyday language are used: dark, nasal, muffled, thin, rich, bright, etc.

 pitch, definite pitch, indefinite pitch, musical tones, solfège, Hertz, frequency of vibration, interval, octave, pitch range, dynamics, dynamic accent, pianissimo, piano, mezzo piano, mezzo forte, forte, mezzo forte, fortissimo, crescendo, decrescendo, diminuendo

 ©Copyright 2017 by Peter Kun Frary | All Rights Reserved

 Preface Elements Medieval Renaissance Baroque Classical Romantic Modern